RonenIsGreat/CreditWorksAssignment/README.md

 Database setup:
 Run the script InitDatabase.sql to create CreditWorks_RonenRossin database with tables in MSSQL.

-Change the connection string in the backend to include your user and password to your MSSQL.
+Change the connection string in the backend to include your user and password to your MSSQL:
+1. Go to /backend/Models/CreditWorksContext.cs
+2. "OnConfiguring" method has connectionString variable.
+3. Update User Id and password to your local MSSQL user.

 Backend setup: